nus-cs2113-AY2122S1/ip/docs/README.md

 ## How To Run

-download the ip.jar file from releases </br>
+download the ip.jar file from releases <br />
 run `java -jar ip.jar`

 ## Features